SchooLinks/sre-assignment/README.md

 1. cd to `src`.
 1. Setup the project
-   1. Install pipenv by running `pipenv install`
+   1. Install the app dependencies by running `pipenv install`
 1. Create a database with name, username, and password as specified in the settings file
 1. Run `python manage.py migrate` to run migrations